 What will I study?
-English Literature is a highly rewarding subject which encourages students to become independent, critical thinkers.
-In particular, this course aims to foster a love of literature across genres and time periods, which provides an excellent foundation for the knowledge and skills required at degree level.
+English Literature is a varied, highly rewarding subject which encourages students to become independent, critical thinkers.
+In particular, this course aims to foster a love of literature across genres and time periods, which provides an excellent foundation for the knowledge and skills required for further study at degree level.

 Drama and Poetry pre-1900: potential poets and playwrights who may be studied include Christina Rossetti, Geoffrey Chaucer, Henrik Ibsen and William Shakespeare.

 Comparative and Contextual Study: the core texts in this module are The Great Gatsby F. Scott Fitzgerald and The Grapes of Wrath John Steinbeck.
 Students will also explore a wide range of texts and extracts from the period of American Literature 1880-1940.

 Independent Study: Students will produce a coursework folder of 3,000 words

 What do I need to study the course?
 GCSE Grade 6 or above in English Language and Literature

 How will I be assessed?
 Two terminal examinations (80% of final A Level grade) and one Independent Study (20% of final grade).
 This will be internally assessed and externally moderated.